girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/Credit Card Fraud Detection/README.md

 print('Accuracy score of the K-Nearest Neighbors model is {}'.format(accuracy_score(y_test, knn_yhat))) print('F1 score of the K-Nearest Neighbors model is {}'.format(f1_score(y_test, knn_yhat)))
 ```
-The accuracy score came ou to be about 0.99 and the F1-score around 0.83
+The accuracy score came out to be about 0.99 and the F1-score around 0.83

 ### Logistic Regression
 ```